regsmith/regsmith.github.io/pages/constitution.md

 ---

 ## Trading <a name="trading"></a>
 Trading of **draft picks** during the regular season is not allowed.
-Once the playoffs have completed teams are open to trading any player or draft picks up until 1 hour before the draft.
+Once the playoffs have completed teams are open to trading any players up until the keeper deadline 1 week prior to the draft.
+Draft picks can be traded until the conclusion of the draft.
 Owners are not allowed to trade “future” picks (ie. a 2021 pick for a 2022)

 ---